NagaSriVenkatR/NagaSriVenkatR/README.md

 ## 🚀 About Me

+- I'm a passionate front-end developer with a knack for creating engaging and responsive user interfaces.
+I recently graduated with a Bachelor of Technology (B.Tech) and am eager to apply my skills and knowledge in the professional world.
+I love turning ideas into reality using code and am always eager to learn new technologies and improve my skills.

-- 🎓 I graduated with a degree in Bachelor of Technology from Srinivasa Ramanujan Institute Of Technology.
+- 🎓 Education: Bachelor of Technology (B.Tech) in Computer Science and Engineering
-- 💼 Currently working at Ebrain Technologies as a FrontEnd Developer.
+- 💼 Current Position: Front-End Developer at Ebrain Technologies
--  🌱 I’m currently learning Java Script.
+- 🌱 I’m currently learning Java Script

 ## 🛠 Skills